williamwxz/trustwallet-etl/README.md

 # TrustWallet ETL Service

-A robust ETL (Extract, Transform, Load) service that fetches random user data, processes it, and stores it in both PostgreSQL and JSON files.
+A robust ETL (Extract, Transform, Load) service that fetches random user data, processes it, and stores it in PostgreSQL, JSON (raw data), and Parquet (processed data) formats.

 ## Tech Stack